Chulk117/PF/README.md

-# Power factor and phase angle simulation
+# Power factor and phase angle simulations and calculations

 This project shows how to conduct Power factor calulations via simulations on simulink.